srid/purescript-book-sources/chapter10.md

 readProp :: forall a i.
 (IsForeign a, Index i) => i -> Foreign -> F a
 ```

 The type class `Index` represents those types which can be used to index properties on foreign values.
-Instances are provided for `String` (for accessing object properties) and `Number` (for accessing array elements).
+Instances are provided for `String` (for accessing object properties) and `Int` (for accessing array elements).

 We can define an instance of `IsForeign` for the `FormData` type by using the `readProp` action.
 We need to implement the `read` function, which is defined by the `IsForeign` type class as follows: